DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/lectures/week-3/sdff-chapter-2/_index.md

 - [Poltergeist - Haunted Bedroom Scene](https://www.youtube.com/watch?v=8J9sU2n5fIc)

 {{% note %}}
-In John Carpenter’s The Thing (1982), we encounter a dog that has been absorbed by the “creature.”
-We watch a dog, accompanied by a crewmate, walk cautiously into a caged area with other dogs.
-The human footsteps are distinct and precise.
-This “good dog” is apprehensive as he enters the space.
-His footsteps are clear and prominent.
-Another dog, already in the room, begins to growl and threaten, his body writhing and transforming.
-We hear the “gush, gunk, and gore” that have nowadays become predictable.
-Accompanying the gore are cicada sounds that are edited effects.
-The good dog tries to free himself by chewing his way through the metal mesh enclosure, which is a Foley effect.
-The result is a carefully orchestrated series of sound effects and Foley that together form an auditory “skin crawling” so necessary to the story.

-In Poltergeist (1982), we watch as many toys in a child’s bedroom fly through the air and slam into a closet.
-The music score is loud and obtrusive, so the prop sounds for the toys are equally loud and over­ played.
-At the end of the scene, the characters handle a simple clown doll as they search for their daughter, who has disappeared.
-As the action dies down and the worst of the noise and turmoil is over, the irony of the clown being a loved and harmless toy is illustrated by the childlike and playful jingle added to his hat.
-The Foley performed for the scene adds to the chaos, then calm, of the psychic phenomenon.
-Underplayed and realistic Foley would have fallen short of the required task.
+- *The Thing* (1982):
+  - A dog is absorbed by the creature in a suspenseful scene.
+  - Foley effects such as footsteps, growling, and chewing add tension to the dog’s interactions in the scene.
+  - The mixture of “gush, gunk, and gore” Foley and cicada sound effects enhances the unsettling nature of the transformation.
+- *Poltergeist* (1982):
+  - A scene in a child’s bedroom where toys fly and slam into a closet.
+  - Loud music and exaggerated toy sound effects create chaos.
+  - Foley for a clown doll adds a playful jingle to contrast the eerie atmosphere, highlighting the character’s irony.
 {{%/ note %}}

 ---

 ## Practical Foley design

-- Categories of Foley
+- Categories of Foley:
+  - Moves (cloth sound)
-  - moves or cloth
+  - Footsteps
-  - footsteps
+  - Specifics (props)
-  - specifics, spots, or props

 {{% note %}}
-Foley is recorded in layers in a Digital Audio Workstation, such as Reaper.
-This old technique is still used today because digital replacement systems can't match the realism a human performance grants.
+- Foley is recorded in layers within a DAW like Reaper.

-One quality of the most experienced Foley artists is to be discriminating about what should be heard and what should be ignored.
-They learn to help focus the scene with the Foley, not clutter it.
-The ability to discern what is necessary and what is not becomes even more crucial as the technology allows more choices in shorter time spans.
+- Despite advances in technology, human-performed Foley remains irreplaceable for realism.
+- Experienced Foley artists discern what should be heard and what should be ignored, focusing the sound on key elements of the scene rather than cluttering it.
+- As technology allows for more options in shorter spans of time, Foley artists must prioritize essential sounds.
 {{%/ note %}}

 ---

 ## Moves

-- Cloth track - movement sound of clothing

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-SUcALp4avE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}
-This helps bring the image to life, build a sense of intimacy with characters and smooth over joins in the dialogue edit.

-The audience should not notice these tracks, however if removed the audience would notice a loss of realism.

-Lots of editing is necessary to create moves that are well synced.
-Any stray sounds where there is no-screen movement must be removed, otherwise the illusion of the foley attaching to the image may be broken.
+- Cloth sound helps bring characters to life and build intimacy.
+- Smooths over edits in dialogue tracks.
+- Cloth Foley should be subtle; its absence would be noticed by the audience.
+- Requires careful editing to sync with movement and remove unwanted sounds.

-Moves are often the first pass of a Foley artist doing all of one character through a whole movie so no prop changes are needed.
+- Moves are often the first pass of a Foley artist, allowing the entire character's movements to be captured.

-cotton and denim tend to work well, whereas synthetic fibres can sound a bit thin, or have a scratchy quality, peppered with little click-like sounds.
+- Cotton and denim are favored due to their natural sound, while synthetic fabrics may sound scratchy or clicky.
 {{%/ note %}}

 ---